HoxelDraw/HoxelDraw-Prototype/README.txt

 Scene Panel
     Grid Size: The size of the current hoxel grid.
 To change the grid size, click in the text field, delete the existing grid size, then type in the new grid size.
     Clear Scene: Click this button to clear everything in the hoxel grid.
+    Scale Grid: Set a scale factor and click Scale Grid to scale up the entire hoxel grid.